Jak57/documentation/libvpx.md

        * Ignoring the bitrate target, a fixed quantization parameter across all frames is used.

 19. vpx_fixed_buf_t rc_twopass_stats_in
+    * Two-pass stats buffer.
+    * A buffer containing all of the stats packet produced in the first pass, concatenated.
+    * Contains the statistics collected during the first pass of the two-pass encoding process.

 20. vpx_fixed_buf_t rc_firstpass_mb_stats_in
 ---
 21. **unsigned int rc_target_bitrate**